 - Intermediate Python

-- Following on from Beginning Python, this primarily introduces function, module and classes.
+- Following on from Beginning Python, this primarily introduces functions, module and classes.
 The main purpose is to understand how to structure code to make it more maintainable and shareable.

 - Parallel Python

-- Starting with function programming, it then goes on to show how Python's multiprocessing works.
+- Starting with functional programming, it then goes on to show how Python's multiprocessing works.
 This course requires Intermediate Python.